vascoferraz/Arduino-IDE/README.md

 There are three major steps you must understand before uploading the [code](Arduino_IDE.ino) into Arduino's flash memory.

 First, you have to select which Arduino board you're using by clicking **Tools > Board**.
 A list of all available boards will appear so you can select the one you're using.
 Another menu will appear if the board you selected has more than one processor to choose from.
-Just change it accordingly by clicking on: **Tools > Processor**.
+Just change it accordingly by clicking on **Tools > Processor**.

 Second, you must select the serial port.
 Again, click **Tools > Port** and select the COM port where you've connected the Arduino.
 If you're not sure which port is the right one, disconnect your Arduino board and re-open the menu.
 The entry that disappears should be the Arduino board.
 Reconnect the board and select that serial port.